-This is yet another museum which is quite close to the Van Gogh Museum.
+That is yet another museum which is quite close to the Van Gogh Museum.
 It does host a collection of European masterpieces.
 The structure is housed in the 19th-century building and showcases the Dutch Golden Age painting masterpieces as well as a plethora of European art collection.

 If you cherish or want to know more about the rich history of Europe’s past, this is the place you want to pass by.
-Its surrounding itself is also very serene and breathtaking indeed.
+It’s surrounding itself is also very serene and breathtaking indeed.
 Do take some pictures to memorialize.

 Anne Frank House

 Do you have some sympathy for the Jews?
 Would you want to know more about the atrocities that were meted out on them by the Nazi regime?
 You do not necessarily have to go to Auschwitz or Birkenau.
 Amsterdam can also shed some light on this for you.